Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

 - Medicines to help stop smoking

 - Antidepressants and anti-anxiety drugs

 What are bronchodilators?

-Bronchodilators are a central part of the COPD treatment plan for most patients.
-During a “bronchospasm,” the muscles that surround the airways tighten up and make the airways too narrow for enough air to pass through.
-This can make it hard to breathe.
+Bronchodilators are usually an important part of a COPD treatment plan.
+People with COPD can have bronchospasms, or the sudden tightening of the muscles around the airways.
+This makes the airways too narrow for enough air to pass through.
+This can make it hard to breathe.1,2

 What are corticosteroids?

 Corticosteroids are another type of medicine that can help reduce inflammation and make breathing easier.
 They can take longer to work than bronchodilators, and people may not notice the effects right away.
 Corticosteroids can be inhaled, or they can be taken orally in a tablet or liquid.
 Corticosteroids may also be used to treat flare-ups.
 These medicines are usually reserved for people with certain subtypes of COPD or frequent flares.1,2,4

 Some medicines combine bronchodilators, anticholinergics, and steroids.
 Still others combine only anticholinergics and bronchodilators.
 These are called combination therapies.
 These may work better to control some people’s symptoms.1

 Phosphodiesterase-4 (PDE4) inhibitors are a treatment option for certain people with severe COPD.
 PDE4 inhibitors reduce inflammation and relax the airways.
 They may also be able to prevent flare-ups.1,2